-Many who suffered childhood trauma grow up feeling that there childhood has been ‘stolen’ from them.
+Many who suffered childhood trauma grow up feeling that their childhood has been ‘stolen’ from them.

 They may have grown up feeling worthless and uniquely unloveable, lacking, too, in feelings of safety and security.
 They may also grow up with a lack of confidence and find it extremely difficult to trust anyone or to believe that they will not be betrayed again.
 They may have experienced no joy or carefreeness in childhood such as other children take for granted.